What are the health and safety requirements for employers?

 Who should attend health and safety courses?

-- persons on civil law contracts (the employer may require such persons to undergo training at their expense)
+- persons on civil law contracts (the employer may require such a person to be trained at their expense),

 Who does not need to take the training?

 - in the case of initial health and safety training, an employee who has worked in an identical position before entering into another contract with the same employer,

 - in the case of periodic health and safety training, persons exempted under the applicable regulations.